A new study into sexual behaviours and fluidity has found that there are four types of identifiable fluidness in people.

 Essentially, Diamond says that: “responsiveness to situation-specific opportunities for sexual contact … [may] amplify [a woman’s] opportunities for sexual contact, thereby increasing their total number of sexual partners and accelerating their initial transition into sexual activity.”

-Attraction vs Behaviour: This fluidity, which was self-reported by the women studied, is marked by sexual attractions that are different from actual sexual experiences.
-A person who was primarily attracted to men but pursued experiences with women, or conversely was attracted mostly to women but only had sex with men would be considered fluid within this category
+Attraction vs Behaviour: This fluidity, which was self-reported by the women studied, is marked by sexual attractions that were different from actual sexual experiences.
+A person who was primarily attracted to men but pursued experiences with women, or conversely was attracted mostly to women but only had sex with men would be considered fluid within this category.

-Temporal Instability: This type of fluidity is rooted in Diamond’s previous work on dynamical systems theory which means that patterns move, change and settle before changing again as time goes on.
+Temporal Instability: This type of fluidity is rooted in Diamond’s previous work on dynamical systems theory which means that patterns move.
+Temporal instability changes and settles, before changing again as time goes on.
 Diamond applied this theory to sexual attractions which might change at times, meaning that appeal to a person could vary from one week to another.

 Responsiveness to Less-Preferred Gender (AKA Bisexuality): Diamond likens this fluidity to a bisexual identity.
 This type of sexual fluidity is where someone has the capacity for sexual experiences with the gender that they are generally less attracted to – or has the option and ability for sexual attraction to partners of different genders.
 However, from a scientific standpoint and to the person, there is no clear preference for one or the other.